 Dr. Moffitt also is a licensed clinical psychologist, with specialization in neuropsychological assessment.
 She has a published record of collaboration with criminologists, economists, geneticists, epidemiologists, sociologists, demographers, gerontologists, statisticians, neuroscientists, medical scientists, even opthalmologists and dentists.
 Dr. Moffitt’s work was recognized in 2018 by election to the National Academy of Medicine.
 She holds honorary doctorates from the Katholieke Universiteit Leuven, Belgium, and Universitat Basel, Switzerland.

 For her research, Dr. Moffitt has received both the American Psychological Association's Early Career Contribution Award and Distinguished Career Award.
 Dr. Moffitt was also awarded a Royal Society-Wolfson Merit Award, the Klaus-Grawe Prize, and was a recipient of the Stockholm Prize in Criminology, NARSAD Ruane Prize, and Klaus J. Jacobs Research Prize.
 Her service includes serving as a trustee of the Nuffield Foundation in the UK, member of the NIH National Advisory Council on Aging, and Chair of the Jury for the Klaus J. Jacobs Prize in Switzerland.
-She is a fellow of the British Academy, Academy of Medical Sciences (UK), Academia Europa, Association of Psychological Science, and the American Society of Criminology.
+She is a fellow of the British Academy, Academy of Medical Sciences (UK), Academia Europa, Association of Psychological Science, American Society of Criminology and the National Academy of Medicine.

 Dr. Moffitt attended the University of North Carolina at Chapel Hill for her undergraduate degree in psychology.
 She continued her training in psychology at the University of Southern California, receiving an M.A. in experimental animal behavior, and a Ph.D. in clinical psychology.
 She also completed postdoctoral training at the University of California, Los Angeles Neuropsychiatric Institute.